Sectorial descent for wrapped Fukaya categories: Statement of results

 \subsection{Cobordism attachment and twisted complexes}

-To conclude the introduction, we discuss the ingredients which give rise to the wrapping exact triangle Theorem \ref{wrapcone}, as they may be of independent interest.
+To conclude the introduction, we explain the action filtration argument underlying the proof of the surgery exact triangle (Proposition \ref{handlecone}).

-The first ingredient is Floer theoretic, and it concerns the effect in the Fukaya category of attaching an exact Lagrangian cobordism at infinity.
-Before making the precise general statement, let us explain a special case.
+Let us first recall a consequence of the Viterbo restriction functor constructed by Abouzaid--Seidel \cite{abouzaidseidel}, which corresponds to the situation of a trivial action filtration.
 Let $X$ be a Liouville manifold, let $L\subseteq X$ be an exact cylindrical Lagrangian whose primitive $f_L:L\to\RR$ ($df_L=\lambda|_L$) vanishes at infinity, and let $C\subseteq S\partial_\infty X$ be an exact symplectic cobordism in the symplectization of $\partial_\infty X$ whose primitive vanishes at minus infinity.
 Denoting by $\#^CL$ the result of attaching $C$ to $L$ at infinity, there is then a quasi-isomorphism in the wrapped Fukaya category

-To see this, consider the Viterbo restriction functor constructed by Abouzaid--Seidel \cite{abouzaidseidel}.
+To see this, consider the Viterbo restriction functor.
 Given a Liouville subdomain $X_0\subseteq X$ whose completion is $X$, this is a functor to $\W(X)$ from the full subcategory of $\W(X)$ spanned by Lagrangians $K\subseteq X$ whose primitives $f_K$ vanish identically near $\partial X_0$ (this implies that $K$ is cylindrical near $\partial X_0$).
 On objects, this functor is simply ``intersect with $X_0$ and complete'', and hence for suitable choice of $X_0$, the objects $\#^CL$ and $L$ are both sent to $L$ under this functor.
 On the other hand, since the inclusion $X_0\subseteq X$ is ``trivial'' (the completion of $X_0$ is $X$) this restriction functor is (canonically quasi-isomorphic to) the identity functor.
 Note that the vanishing of the primitive of $L$ near infinity and of the primitive of $C$ near minus infinity was crucial for this argument.
-In \S\ref{trianglesection}, we prove the following result which extends the above picture to the ``relatively non-exact'' setting:
+In \S\ref{caatc}, we prove the following result which extends the above picture to the ``relatively non-exact'' setting:

 \begin{proposition}[Cobordism attachment and twisted complexes] Let $(X,\f)$ be a stopped Liouville sector, and let $L_1,\ldots,L_n\subseteq X$ be disjoint exact Lagrangians (disjoint from $\f$ at infinity) whose primitives vanish at infinity.
 Let $C\subseteq S\partial_\infty X$ be an exact Lagrangian cobordism (disjoint from $\RR\times\f$) with negative end $\partial_\infty L_1\sqcup\cdots\sqcup\partial_\infty L_n$, such that the primitive $f_C:C\to\RR$ of $\lambda|_C$ satisfies